rdkcentral/rdkv-halif-wifi/docs/pages/rdkv-wifi_halSpec.md

 ### Logging and Debugging requirements

-This component is required to log all ERROR, WARNING and INFO messages.
-DEBUG messages are to be disabled by default and enabled when needed.
+This component is required to log all `ERROR`, `WARNING` and `INFO` messages. `DEBUG` messages are to be disabled by default and enabled when needed.

 ### Memory and Performance requirements